rayhanendra/rayhanendra.github.io/README.md

 - Run `npm install`
 - Run `npm run dev` to start the dev server
 - Run `npm run build` to build the project

+## Deployment

+Deployed using github pages<br/>
+Will migrate soon to VM or hosting after finishing the CMS using Prisma